 Institutional review board statement: This study was reviewed and approved by the Medical Ethics Committee of the First Affiliated Hospital of Nanchang University.

-Informed consent statement: Informed consent was signed for this study.
+Informed consent statement: Informed consent was obtained from the patients included in this study.

 Conflict-of-interest statement: This was not an industry supported study.
 The authors report no conflicts of interest in this work.